Inventory Control

 - Storing medications with different expiry date at different location to avoid confusion is a handy measure.
 This is because humans are forgetful.

-NOTE: For the details in inventory management in logistics pharmacy at government facilities, you may refer to Garis Panduan Pengurusan Farmasi Logistik Kementerian Kesihatan Malaysia.
+NOTE: For the details in inventory management in logistics pharmacy at government facilities, you may refer to Garis Panduan Pengurusan Farmasi Logistik Kementerian Kesihatan Malaysia, 2020 and Modul Latihan Farmasi Logistik, 2024.

 Monthly Usage